csutora/csutora/README.md

 ### Stuff I'm working on

 * Working on cleaning up my digital workflow
-* Doing the Data Science course at [AIT](https://ait-budapest.com/)
+* "Perfect Pop" - an app that helps you make perfect popcorn every time.
 * Extensively customising my nvim, why do I do this to myself

 ---

-### Some of the languages and frameworks I can use
+### Some of the languages and frameworks I'm proficient in

-* Swift, SwiftUI
+* Python
 * C, C++
 * Java, C#
-* Python
+* Swift, SwiftUI
 * JS, Vue, HTML, CSS

 ---

 ### Contact

-If you need a young engineer to work with, or are just compelled to reach out, feel free to send me an [email](mailto://marton@csutora.com)
+If you need a young engineer to work with, or are just compelled to reach out, feel free to send me an [email](mailto://marton@csutora.com) <br>
+If you're interested in my other hobbies, here's my [website](https://csutora.com)

+Have a nice day!